MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/inventory-value-report-examples.md

 ### Inventory value report configuration

-The example system has an inventory value report configuration with the following settings:
+The example system includes an inventory value report configuration that has the following settings:

 - **Range:**  *Posting date*
 - **Inventory:** *Yes*